The Crossbow Calendar:

 During it's lifetime he has worked with most of the top page 3 models, and found some amazing bikes to include in the calendar, 384 stunning motorcycles to be exact, covering all styles.

 Does he have a favourite, well a Vincent special pictured at "The Vic" bikers pub in coalville ranks as one of his fav's, as to models, well the first Crossbow Calendar girl, Tracy Neve, who was followed by Debbee Ashby, but there have been so many, 138 in total so it is very hard to say, but those two plus Tracey Coleman, Jodie Oram and Gaynor Goodman are at the top of his list.

-We are now looking forward to doing something special for the last edition for 2019 Crossbow Calendar, which many have discribed as biking icon, a bit like our John.
+We are now working hard on the last edition of the calendar, which many have discribed as biking icon, a bit like our John.

 John would like to thank all the many owners who have made their bikes available for him to include in the calendar, plus the many people who have helped in the production of the calendar over the years, especially the Harris Brothers, Steve & Lester plus Steve Bayford of Harris Performance, without whose help & encouragment the first calendar would never have been produced.